 2tablespoonsof minced garlic

 Boil the chicken in a large soup pot filled with water.
 Keep it simmering for 4 or more hours.
 You may need to occasionally top up the water, so that it is just covering the chicken.

-Remove any undesirables such a bones and bits you don't want from your broth.
-Note that some people strain their soup, but it's generally not necessary.
-Store your broth in the fridge until you want to make your soup if you aren't using it straight away.
+Remove any undesirables such as bones and bits you don't want from your stock/broth.
+You can strain your stock/broth but it's generally not necessary.

-When you are ready to make your soup, top up your broth if you need to ,so that you have approximately 8 cups of stock, or adjust to suit your family size.
-You can always add more stock if required.
+When you are ready to make your soup, top up your stock/broth if you need to so that you have approximately 8 cups of stock or adjust to suit your family size.
+You can always add additional chicken stock if required.

-Add the onion, celery, parsley and garlic and salt and pepper and simmer your soup for approximately 45 minutes,or until the vegetables have cooked.
+Add the chicken, onion, celery, parsley and garlic and salt and pepper and simmer your soup for approximately 60 minutes or until the vegetables have cooked through and are soft.

-Once your vegetables have cooked, it is time to add the chopped chicken back into the broth, as well as your zoodles.
-Continue heating until chicken and zoodles have heated up and then remove from heat.
+Once your vegetables have cooked, add your zoodles.
+Continue heating until the zoodles have heated up and then remove from heat.